 The value of a configuration baseline

 Since the configuration baseline refers to a working state of several configuration items’ releases and versions, it can be used as a basis for future builds, releases, and changes.
 Let’s assume that the IT Service provider upgraded a number of services at the same time.
 After the upgrade, some problems occurred in service management.
 If the IT service provider has a configuration baseline from before the problems started, each configuration item can be restored to its initial state to recover the problem.
-This is the value of having a configuration baseline in place.

 Configuration baseline and performance baseline